paritytech/polkadot-sdk/polkadot/doc/testing.md

 #### Behavior tests (3)

-Launching small scale networks, with multiple adversarial nodes without any further tooling required.
+Launching small scale networks, with multiple adversarial nodes.
 This should include tests around the thresholds in order to evaluate the error handling once certain assumed invariants fail.

-Currently, we commonly use **zombienet** to run mini test-networks locally on your own machine.
+Currently, we commonly use **zombienet** to run mini test-networks, whether locally or in CI.
+To run on your machine:

-First, make sure you have [zombienet][zombienet] installed.
+- First, make sure you have [zombienet][zombienet] installed.

-Now, all the required binaries must be installed in your $PATH.
+- Now, all the required binaries must be installed in your $PATH.
 You must run the following from the `polkadot/` directory in order to test your changes.
 (Not `zombienet setup`, or you will get the released binaries without your local changes!)

 ```sh
 cargo install --path . --locked
 ```

-You will also need to install whatever binaries are required for your specific tests.
+- You will also need to install whatever binaries are required for your specific tests.
 For example, to install `undying-collator`, from `polkadot/`, run:

 ```sh
 cargo install --path ./parachain/test-parachains/undying/collator --locked
 ```

-Finally, run the zombienet test from the `polkadot` directory:
+- Finally, run the zombienet test from the `polkadot` directory:

 ```sh
 RUST_LOG=parachain::pvf=trace zombienet --provider=native spawn zombienet_tests/functional/0001-parachains-pvf.toml
 ```

-You can pick a validator node like `alice` from the output and view its logs (`tail -f <log_file>`) or metrics.
+- You can pick a validator node like `alice` from the output and view its logs (`tail -f <log_file>`) or metrics.
 Make sure there is nothing funny in the logs (try `grep WARN <log_file>`).